jiangliu91/DMOR-Net/README.md

 Supported `--topk` values:
 - `0` : dense routing
-- `1,2,3,5` : sparse Top-K routing
+- `1, 2, 3, 5` : sparse Top-K routing

 ---

 ## Logged Metrics

-Each run records:
+Each training run records the following statistics:
 - Final training loss
 - Routing entropy
+- Routing confidence (mean max probability)
+- Effective number of active operators
-- Operator selection distribution
+- Operator selection distribution (Top-1 and Top-K)
 - Parameter counts
 - Runtime

-These statistics are designed for **direct inclusion in ablation tables**.
+All metrics are saved in both `.txt` and `.json` formats and are suitable for direct inclusion in ablation tables and figures.

 ---

-## Key Observations
-- Learned routing consistently reduces routing entropy compared to the uniform baseline
-- Top-K routing enforces sparsity while preserving performance
-- The uniform baseline reaches theoretical maximum entropy (log N), validating experimental correctness

----

 ## Notes

-- Training scripts use a toy edge dataset for sanity and ablation analysis
+- Training scripts use a toy edge dataset for sanity and controlled ablation analysis.
-- The framework is designed to be easily extended to real-world datasets (e.g., BSDS, NYUD)
+- The framework is designed to be easily extended to real-world edge detection datasets (e.g., BSDS500, BIPED, NYUD).

 ---

 ## License

 This project is released under the MIT License.